 Course Reserves are library items selected by instructors tailored for a specific class.
 If you're a student, you can search by instructor or course name to find items your instructor assigned for your class.
 If you're a faculty member, please reference the Faculty Services page for help on how to place an item on reserve.

 The Liaison Librarian Program is designed to deliver library services specifically tailored for your courses and department.
-As students at ArtCenter, you will have access to subject specialists in the Library who can help you with research for your course work.
-For help finding materials, please contact one of our friendly Liaison Librarians below to get started!
+As students at ArtCenter, you have access to subject specialists in the Library who can help you with research for your course work.
+For help finding materials, please select a program below to find contact information for the Liaison Librarian specializing in your topic.

 A Liaison Librarian is available for Research Help at both campuses to assist students and faculty in locating content such as articles, books, e-books, and films and providing research assistance for class assignments and studio projects.
 Drop by the Library, or better yet, schedule an appointment.